Uzo-presly/cyber_security_compliance_checker/README.md

         Type cmd
         Press Enter
         (Alternatively, you can right-click and select "Run as administrator" to be safe.)
 Check that Python and pip are installed

 	python --version

 	pip --version

 If both work and return versions like Python 3.10.11, proceed.

-If they don’t work, download Python from https://www.python.org/downloads/windows
+For Windows OS Users: If they don’t work, download Python from https://www.python.org/downloads/windows

 ✅ During install, make sure to check "Add Python to PATH"

-To change directory on cmd on windows so as to execute a file, see the following example: assuming we are here
+To change directory via cmd on a windows-OS PC, so as to execute a script; see the following example: assuming we are here:

 	c:\Users>

-and we want to get to a  path like
+and we want to get to a  path like:

 	\Users\mrs Water\Documents\python tools

-manually go to the location, and press shift while you right-click on the folder of the intended python files to execute,
+.., just manually go to that location on your PC, and press SHIFT while you Right-click on the folder containing the intended python scripts to be run,

+ a cpoied path could look like this example:

- like \Users\mrs Water\Documents\python tools
+	\Users\mrs Water\Documents\python tools

-and copy the full path
+.., just go ahead and copy the full path by clicking the 'copy path' on the pop-up box,

-then go back to cmd box and paste in the path in front of c:\Users>
+then go back to CMD-page and paste in the path in front of:

+	c:\Users>

 for instance:

 	c:\Users>cd c:\Users\mrs Water\Documents\python tools

-and presto! you should be there.
-Now go ahead to execute your python file
+and presto! you should be ready to run scripts via CMD.
+Now go ahead to execute your python scripts

+example:

-example python win_event_log_analyzer.py
+	python win_event_log_analyzer.py

 However make sure you already have python installed on your windows pc
-    Install pywin32

 	pip install pywin32

 This will download and install the required modules from the Python Package Index (PyPI).